MicrosoftDocs/entra-docs/docs/architecture/authenticate-applications-and-users.md

 ## Authenticate users

 Applications interact with Microsoft Entra ID tenants to authenticate users.
 To authenticate a user, an application directs a browser to `https://login.microsoftonline.com/{tenant}/v2.0`, where `{tenant}` is the ID or domain of the tenant.
-However, we recommend that ISVs use Microsoft Entra ID to build multi-tenant applications that can support the widest range of customers.
-For a multi-tenant application, an app may not know what tenant a user is from until after the user has authenticated, so it isn't possible to use a specific tenant endpoint.
+However, we recommend that ISVs use Microsoft Entra ID to build multitenant applications that can support the widest range of customers.
+For a multitenant application, an app may not know what tenant a user is from until after the user authenticates, so it isn't possible to use a specific tenant endpoint.

 To enable multitenant apps, Microsoft Entra ID provides two tenant-independent OIDC/OAuth 2.0 endpoints:

 - `https://login.microsoftonline.com/common/v2.0` allows users to authenticate an app when they're from any Microsoft Entra ID tenant or who have a consumer Microsoft Account from sites like outlook.com, skype.com, xbox.com, live.com, or Hotmail.com.
 - `https://login.microsoftonline.com/organizations/v2.0` allows users to authenticate an app when they're from any Microsoft Entra ID tenant.

 These endpoints allow any user from any Microsoft Entra ID tenant to authenticate your application.
 If you want to allow only users from specific tenants, implement the logic to allow only users from those tenants to access your app.
-The normal implementation is to filter users based on the `iss` (issuer) or `tid` (tenant ID) claim in the token to an allow list of tenants that you maintain.
+The normal implementation is to filter users based on the `iss` (issuer) or `tid` (tenant ID) claim in the token to an allowlist of tenants that you maintain.

 Microsoft Entra ID tenants support users that can be regular members of the tenant or that can be guest users of the tenant.
-By default, guest users have limited capabilities in a tenant.
+By default, there's limited capabilities for guest users in a tenant.
 For example, guest users can't see the full profile of other users in the tenant.
 Guest users, sometimes called Business to Business (B2B) users, enable different organizations to collaborate with tools and services that Microsoft Entra ID protects.
 An example scenario is inviting a user from outside your organization to access a SharePoint file in your tenant.
 Typically, a B2B user uses their email address as their `userid`.
 However, they may use that same address as the `userid` in their home tenant.
 By default, Microsoft Entra ID signs the user into their home tenant when they enter their `userid`.

 To sign in a user as a B2B user, an application must use the specific tenant endpoint where the user is a guest.
 While it's possible for a user to specify a tenant that they want to access when an application uses the `https://login.microsoftonline.com/organizations/v2.0` endpoint, users may find that capability difficult to discover.